izdar/temp-repo-stuff/README.md

 ## Note

 We understand that fuzzing setups may be non-trivial; unfortunately, that is out of our control, as we are bound by the fuzzer frameworks.
 At a high level, AFLNET works within Docker containers with the runtime files generated within the specific docker instance.
 SNPSFuzzer runs natively, and therefore the files will be within the respective `<protocol_implementation_name>_workspace` folders.
 For ResolverFuzz, the generated files should be in the ResolverFuzz root directory, with additional logs in the `monitor_logs/` directory.

+# ResolverFuzz campaign run

+After the required ResolverFuzz tutorial is complete, the `run_campaigns.sh` bash script will run ResolverFuzz in the Forward-only mode as reported in the paper.
+This takes two arguments with flags: `bash run_campaigns.sh --units <number_of_runs> --payload <number_of_test_cases>`.
+We recommend using units around 1-5 and payloads 5-10 for easy reproduction purposes.

 # SAECRED Setup